alisharifi2000/Machine-Learning-course-SBU/Project1/readme.md

 2. Admission :

 #### 1. BostonHousePrice dataset :
-Houses in boston city,USA with some features and their price . the gold is perdict price by its features.
+Houses in boston city,USA with some features and their price . the goal is perdict price by its features.

 [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html)